Some women suffer from unexpected bladder problems after hysterectomy, like a weak bladder or repeated infections.

 What can you do about it?

-- Strengthen the pelvic muscles with Kegel exercises.
+• Strengthen the pelvic muscles with Kegel exercises.

-- Avoid substances that will irritate the bladder like coffee, alcohol, carbonated drinks and spicy meals.
+• Avoid substances that will irritate the bladder like coffee, alcohol, carbonated drinks and spicy meals.

-- Get rid of the extra pounds, as your extra weight can have a notable impact on the pelvic floor muscles that support your bladder.
+• Get rid of the extra pounds, as your extra weight can have a notable impact on the pelvic floor muscles that support your bladder.

-- There are several medications (anticholinergics ) that can help to relax the Detrusor muscle.
+• There are several medications (anticholinergics ) that can help to relax the Detrusor muscle.
 Common side effects of these medications are a dry mouth, constipation and sometimes confusion.

+The inability to hold urine when you cough or laugh one calls stress incontinence, or as many women call it, a weak bladder.
 In fact, it is a weakness of the muscles and the tissues that support the uterus and bladder.
 These are better known as the pelvic floor muscles.

+If during surgery they remove the ovaries, estrogen levels in the body will drop.
+Low estrogen levels cause weak and less flexible tissues in the pelvic area.
 You can correct a lot with pelvic floor exercise but sometimes it is so severe that a dropped bladder occurs (prolapse) and a woman needs surgical treatment.

 Infections are common bladder problems after hysterectomy surgery.
-Usually they insert a catheter before or during a hysterectomy operation.
+Usually, they insert a catheter before or during a hysterectomy operation.
 With catheterization comes an increased risk of bacteria entering the urinary tract.

 Though, women often develop a UTI after they have gone home.
 First signs that show you may have a urinary tract infection are:

-- a burning feeling or pain when urinating
+• a burning feeling or pain when urinating

-- a feeling you need to urinate but you can’t
+• a feeling you need to urinate but you can’t

-- urinating more than usual
+• urinating more than usual

 • that the urine smells bad and is dark or cloudy

 Your doctor may want you to have a urine test to confirm that you have a urinary tract infection.
 You will soon feel better when you start antibiotic treatment and pain relieving medication.